ntustison/ANTsXMouseBrainMapping/Manuscript/introAnts.md

 \centering
 \makebox[\textwidth][c]{\includegraphics[width=1.2\textwidth]{Figures/pipeline3.png}}%
 \caption{Illustration of a mouse brain template generation workflow and related template-based applications demonstrating the utility of different ANTsX tools.
 After imaging acquisition of the study population, various preprocessing steps are applied to the imaging data such as bias correction, denoising, and brain extraction as dictated by the needs of the study protocol.
-Not shown is the possibility of template symmetrization by contralaterally flipping the image data associated with each specimen.
-In the case of the DevCCF, applications include gene expression mapping and the associated velocity flow model for pseudo-template generation.}
+In the specific case of the DevCCF, potential applications include gene expression mapping and the generation of the associated velocity flow model for continuous spatiotemporal mapping in the temporal domain spanned by the DevCCF.}
 \label{fig:pipeline}
 \end{figure}

 Recently, the developmental common coordinate framework (DevCCF) was introduced to the mouse brain research community as a public resource [@Kronman:2023aa].
-These symmetric atlases, comprising both multimodal image data and anatomical segmentations defined by developmental ontology, span the mouse embryonic days (E) 11.5, E13.5, E15.5, E18.5 and postnatal day (P) 4, P14, and P56.
+These symmetric atlases, comprising both multimodal image data and anatomical segmentations defined by developmental ontology, sample the mouse embryonic days (E) 11.5, E13.5, E15.5, E18.5 and postnatal day (P) 4, P14, and P56.
 Modalities include at least four MRI contrasts and light sheet flourescence miscroscopy (LSFM) per developmental stage.
 Gene expression and other cell type data were